SyedSiddiqShakir/msc_iot_academic/README.md

 # msc_iot_academic
-my work stuff on the masters degree
+my work stuff on the masters degree, MSc.
+Internet of Things and Smart Systems